Metallion/drakon-prizrak.com/content/_index.md

 About:
     rename: "About"
     header: "About Drakon Prizrak"
-    text: '<p>We are a multicultural gothic metal band with symphonic influences from Tokyo.
-All of our members have different nationalities.</p>'
+    text: '<p>We are a multicultural gothic metal band with symphonic influences from Tokyo.<br />All of our members have different nationalities.</p>'

 download:
     rename: "Live"